Arbor Day: People's Republic of China

 In People's Republic of China, during the fourth session of the Fifth National People's Congress of the People's Republic of China in 1979 adopted the Resolution on the Unfolding of a Nationwide Voluntary Tree-planting Campaign.
 This resolution established the Arbor Day (植树节), also March 12, and stipulated that every able-bodied citizen between the ages of 11 and 60 should plant three to five trees per year or do the equivalent amount of work in seedling, cultivation, tree tending, or other services.
 Supporting documentation instructs all units to report population statistics to the local afforestation committees for workload allocation.
 Many couples choose to marry the day before the annual celebration, and they plant the tree to mark beginning of their life together and the new life of the tree.

 Republic of Congo

 National Tree Planting Day is on November 6.

 Costa Rica

 "Día del Árbol" is on June 15.

 Colombia

 "Día de los Árboles" (Day of Trees) is on April 29.

 Cuba

 "Dia del Árbol" (Day of the Tree) was first observed on October 10, 1904, and today is officially observed on June 21 of each year.

-Czech Republic
+Czechia

 Arbor Day in the Czech Republic is celebrated on October 20.